 Parties, including those that have banned the importation, sale, and distribution of ENDS/ENNDS, may consider the following options:

 a.
-Raising awareness about potential industry interference with Parties’ tobacco control policies;
+Raising awareness about potential industry interference with Parties’ tobacco control policies and regulations;

 b.
 Establishing measures to limit interactions with the industry and to ensure transparency in those interactions that do take place;